 - This is a short way of referring to the 1997 Convention on the Prohibition of the Use, Stockpiling, Production and Transfer of Anti-Personnel Mines and on Their Destruction, also known as the Ottawa Convention. - The Anti-Personnel Mine Ban Convention is the international community's comprehensive response to the humanitarian problems caused by anti-personnel mines, weapons that are indiscriminate and that last for decades after conflicts have ended. - The Convention was adopted in Oslo on 18 September 1997 and opened for signature in Ottawa on 3 and 4 December 1997 at a ceremony that featured the participation of dozens of world leaders.
-This year, the 20th anniversary of the signature of the Convention will be celebrated. - For their determination in calling for the Convention, the International Campaign to Ban Landmines (ICBL) and its coordinator Jody Williams were awarded the 1997 Nobel Peace Prize. - > The Convention entered into force on 1 March 1999. - At their Third Review Conference in 2014, States Parties adopted at a high political level the Maputo + 15 Declaration in which they committed to intensify efforts to promote universal adherence and observance of the Convention's norms, destroy stockpiled anti-personnel mines, address mined areas and assist mine victims and expressed their aspiration to meet their goals to the fullest extent possible by 2025.
-At the same conference, States Parties further adopted the Maputo Action Plan 2014 - 2019 to guide their efforts. - In 2017, the Convention is presided over by Austria.
-The presidency will aim to encourage cooperation and partnerships amongst all States Parties as well as with civil society to achieve tangible results in the implementation of the Convention.
-Austria has also announced its intention to reach out to the remaining States that have not yet acceded to or ratified the Convention and to further the full inclusion of survivors in close cooperation with other Convention office holders and relevant organisations.
+In 2017, the 20th anniversary of the signature of the Convention was celebrated. - For their determination in calling for the Convention, the International Campaign to Ban Landmines (ICBL) and its coordinator Jody Williams were awarded the 1997 Nobel Peace Prize. - The Convention entered into force on 1 March 1999. - At their Third Review Conference in 2014, States Parties adopted at a high political level the Maputo + 15 Declaration in which they committed to intensify efforts to promote universal adherence and observance of the Convention's norms, destroy stockpiled anti-personnel mines, address mined areas and assist mine victims and expressed their aspiration to meet their goals to the fullest extent possible by 2025.
+At the same conference, States Parties further adopted the Maputo Action Plan 2014 - 2019 to guide their efforts. - In 2018, the Convention is presided over by Afghanistan.
+The presidency will focus on concerted and targeted efforts and relevant partnerships in each of the key areas of the Convention with a view to accelerate efforts towards the common 2025 aspiration.
+To this end, the presidency will work with each of the Convention's Committees as well as with affected States and other States.
+In terms of universalization, the presidency will undertake efforts to actively promote the Convention with those States that have not yet joined, in particular with those in Central and South Asia.
+In terms of cooperation and assistance, the President will encourage mine-affected States to engage with other States and donors, including by sharing experiences and expertise.